saltedlolly/digibyte-seeder/README.md

 - Host:     ```seed.example.com``` or ```testnetseed.example.com```       [ The desired address of your DigiByte Seeder. ]
 - Answer:   ```server.example.com```                                      [ A subdomain to identify your server. ]

 Note: Some providers do not allow you to add an NS record.
-You may need to move your domain to one that does, or setup a new one.
+In that case, you may need to move your domain to one that does, or register a new one.

 Create an A record: